 From 1755 of water ("relatively free from mineral salts"), from 1789 of coal (generally meaning bituminous as opposed to anthractic).
 In reference to drinks, "non-alcoholic" by 1880.
 Of letters (-c-, -g-, etc.) when pronounced with more sibilance and less plosiveness, 1630s.

 In reference to technology, "using natural resources," by 1974, perhaps 1970.
 Of a science or methods or data, "not subject to experimental verification, not mathematical," c.
 1960.

-Soft landing is from 1958 and the U.S. space program.
-Adjective soft-core (in reference to pornography) is from 1966 (see hardcore).
-Soft rock as a music style is attested from 1969.
-Soft sell is from 1955.
+Many phrases simply are contrasts to earlier ones in hard: Soft landing is from 1958 and the U.S. space program; soft rock as a music style is attested from 1969.
+Soft spot "weak or vulnerable place," literal and figurative, is by 1933, colloquial.
+The soft sell sales pitch that relies on gentle persuasions is so called by 1955.
 Soft-shoe as a dancing style is attested from 1927.
-Soft-boiled is from 1757 of eggs; of persons, ideas, etc., 1930 (compare half-baked).
-Soft-focus (adj.) of camera shots is from 1917.
+The photographic soft-focus (adj.), in reference to camera lenses or shots, is from 1917; figurative use of it is by 1961.
 The softer sex "women collectively" is from 1640s.

 mid-13c., "that which is agreeable," from soft (adj.).
 By 1590s as "the soft part" of anything.
 In politics it has occasionally since c.
 1847 referred to the less extreme faction.
 The sense of "a fool" is by 1854.